 Type 0: Less than Type I. Clear cases go here.
 If it looks like a large fraction of a planet's power, it's borderline.

-A very, very powerful car note (rated at 1350 horsepower or so) could achieve about 1 MW at its peak, yielding a personal 0.00.
-As the scale is logarithmic, anything lower wouldn't legitimately rate (it would generate a negative rating).
+- A very, very powerful car note could achieve about 1 MW at its peak, yielding a personal 0.00.
+As the scale is logarithmic, anything lower would generate a negative rating.

-The Sandia National Lab in the U.S spikes to 0.85 for about 95 nanoseconds on the scale (3.5 x 1014 W) each time it activates the Z-Machine, a thermonuclear bomb simulator.note (Each activation uses a bit more than 33 megajoules in 95 nanoseconds, which works out to 350 terawatts.)
-Said lab intends to eventually increase the power of the machine to 1 x 1015W for 100 nanosecond pulses to operate as an experimental pulsed power fusion reactor (1 petawatt being the input for one very short Z-pinch pulse — not the output) - hitting a rating of 0.9 on the scale.
+- The Sandia National Lab in the US spikes to 0.85 for about 95 nanoseconds on the scale (3.5 x 1014 W) each time it activates the Z-Machine, a thermonuclear bomb simulator.note Said lab intends to eventually increase the power of the machine to 1 x 1015W for 100-nanosecond pulses to operate as an experimental pulsed power fusion reactor (1 petawatt being the input for one very short Z-pinch pulse — not the output), which would hit a rating of 0.9 on the scale.

-The National Ignition Facility at the U.S Lawrence-Livermore National Lab is another pulsed inertial fusion experiment, with its massive laser system capable generating nanosecond-scale flashes of 5 x 1014 W on the fusion target, making a spike up to about 0.87 for a very, very short time.
+- The National Ignition Facility at the US Lawrence-Livermore National Lab is another pulsed inertial fusion experiment, with its massive laser system capable of generating nanosecond-scale flashes of 5 x 1014 W on the fusion target, making a spike up to about 0.87 for a very, very short time.

 Borderline Type I: Power use roughly equivalent to a terrestrial planet's insolation.
 1 E 16 W

-Firefly might just be Type I, depending on its population.
-Serenity (considered old in-universe) takes minutes (say, 1000 s) to get out of an Earth-like gravity well (Earth's gravity well has a depth of 6 x 107J/kg), and is capable of carrying herds of cows (say, 50 cows weighing 700 kg each); putting all that together, Serenity herself has a power output of at least 2 x 109W* (actually more, because she has to lift her own weight as well as that of the cows, but since she could be made of some random ultralight futuristic material that's harder to estimate).
+- Firefly might just be Type I, depending on its population.
+Serenity (considered old in-universe) takes minutes (say, 1000 s) to get out of an Earth-like gravity well (Earth's gravity well has a depth of 6 x 107J/kg), and is capable of carrying herds of cows (say, 50 cows weighing 700 kg each); putting all that together, Serenity herself has a power output of at least 2 x 109W* .
 So, if Serenity's engine represents one part in 108 of that civilization's power output, the total civilization's output is at least 2 x 1017W.
-(For comparison, note that 1 / 108 is roughly the ratio of a car engine's power output to the power output of our entire civilization.)
+(For comparison, note that 10-8 is roughly the ratio of a car engine's power output to the power output of our entire civilization.)

 Solid Type I: Clearly more than a single planet's energy budget, but less than a star's.